Sleep apnea or Obstructive Sleep Apnea (OSA) is a condition that causes your upper airway collapse while you sleep.

 Stages of sleep

-To understand this disease better, you should know about the different stages of sleep.
+To better understand this disease, you should know about the stages of sleep.

 We have two main stages of sleep:

-In the REM (rapid eye movement) stage our brain appears to be active and dreaming.
+In the REM (rapid eye movement) stage your brain is active and dreaming.

-During this phase, the body paralyzes and most muscles don’t move.
-Therefore, during the REM phase, the tongue muscles become paralyzed and airway obstruction worsens.
+During this phase, the body paralyzes, most muscles don’t move, the tongue muscles become paralyzed, and airway obstruction worsens.

-In the NREM phase, most brain activities are low, including blood pressure, heart rate, and breathing.
+In the NREM phase, most brain activities and blood pressure, heart rate, and breathing are down.

-Most of the sleep (roughly 80%) is in NREM phase.
+In essence, most of the sleep (roughly 80%) is in the NREM phase.

 Signs of sleep apnea

-The most commonly seen signs of this disease are snoring and exhaustion.
+The most common symptoms of this disease are snoring and exhaustion.

 Diagnosis (sleep study)

 Sleep apnea treatment options

-The non-invasive treatment of this disease is generally built on a continuous positive airway pressure (CPAP) machine and encouraging weight loss.
+The non-invasive treatment of this disease is generally built on a continuous positive airway pressure (CPAP) machine and weight loss.

-Patients who have upper respiratory obstruction because of nasal or throat abnormalities might benefit from correction of these problems.
+Individuals who have upper respiratory obstruction because of nasal or throat abnormalities could benefit from the correction of these problems.

-The presentation of sleep apnea in children is a little different than adults.
+The presentation of sleep apnea in children is different than adults.

-As mentioned before, fatigue and sleepiness are the most common presentation of an adult suffering from this condition.
+In adults, fatigue and sleepiness are the most common presentation of sleep apnea.

 Contrary to adults, in children, the most common presentations are the behavioral changes of the child, symptoms such as irritation, poor concentration, attention deficit, cognition impairment, and aggression.